apache/mxnet/tools/dependencies/README.md

 ### CUDA, cuDNN, NCCL
 #### 1. Environment Setup
+We will install all the prerequsite software.
+We demonstrate with CUDA10/cuDNN7.5/NCCL 2.4.2.
+You might want to change these versions to suit your needs.

 ```
-# Take Ubuntu 16.04 for example
+# Take Ubuntu 16.04 for example.
 sudo apt update
 sudo apt-get install -y git \
     cmake \